CatenaTools/catena-public-docs/engines/unity/quickstart.md

 The initial integration of Catena to your Unity project is estimated to take **~10 minutes**.

 ## Prerequisites
-* You must be running Catena.
-It must be run locally or you must have it deployed somewhere.
-[Instructions for doing so can be found here](../../installation/index.md)
+In order to use the Catena Unity SDK, you must be running Catena, either locally or deployed elsewhere.
+[Instructions for doing so can be found here](../../installation/index.md).

 ## Install the SDK
 {% partial file="/_partials/install-catena/obtain-catena-source.md" /%}